python-gitlab/python-gitlab/docs/cli-examples.rst

    To see output, you will need to use the ``-v``/``--verbose`` flag.

+   To exit with non-zero on YAML lint failures instead, use the ``validate`` subcommand shown below.

 .. code-block:: console

    $ gitlab --verbose ci-lint create --content \